 donating your stored breast milk, you could be saving a sick or premature baby that needs breast milk.

 - Cuts, scratches, scrapes and burns/sunburns.
-Apply on the open wound to disinfect the area.
+Apply to the open wound to disinfect the area.
 Allow to air dry.

 - Sexual lubricant.
 Used the same way you would use any other